blackfirst/HeartStatus/README.md

 This extension replaces **both** parts of the old kit, so the old prompt and the old regex must not stay active alongside it.

-**What happens by itself** (once, the first time the extension loads):
-- Regex scripts whose name contains "heart status" are switched **off**.
-Nothing is deleted, and you can switch them back on any time.
-You get a toast saying how many were switched off.
-- Your chat messages are never touched.
-Boards the old kit already wrote are picked up and drawn by this extension once the old regex is off.

 **What you must do by hand** — the extension can't safely do these for you:
 1. **Regex** — open Extensions → Regex and switch off (or delete) every old Heart Status script that is still on.
 Check especially: scripts with a different name (e.g. your own theme